nirzaf/Student-Management-System-/readme.md

-# Contoso University sample app
+# University Management app

-Contoso University demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.
+University Management  demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.

 ## Build it from scratch